yangjiao2/AskWalle-chatGPT/README.md

 ## Instructions for ingesting your own dataset

 Delete everything in the ```db``` folder.
-(This will delete the vector datastore) Next, put any and all your files into the `source_documents` directory
+(This will delete the vector datastore) Next, put any and all of your files into the `source_documents` directory

 The supported extensions are: